 Craton’s music has been performed by such artists and ensembles as Sebastiaan de Grebber, Sinella Aghasi, Ljubomir Velickovic, Lester Turner, John Tabler, Ferdinand Binnendijk, Het CONSORT, Het Orkest van het Oosten, the Bloomington Symphony, and the Amsterdam Symphony Orchestra.
-His works include a number of compositions for chamber ensembles ranging from violin to marimba and piano; 7.1 operas (Inanna: An Opera of Ancient Sumer, based on ancient Sumerian texts; The Curious Affair of the Count of Monte Blotto, a comic chamber opera; Defiance, a one-minute operatic joke; Vasya Whitefeet and Tom Ojos Azules, two children’s operas; The Parliament of Fowls, a one-act chamber opera based on the poem by Geoffrey Chaucer; and The Reconciliation and The Fashionable Lady, both reconstructions of early American operas); more than a dozen ballets; orchestral works; concertos (including four mandolin concertos and a double concerto for two mandolins and orchestra, a concerto for tuba and orchestra, a flute concerto, and a setting of Mongolian folk songs for viola and orchestra); and vocal compositions including The Love Song of J. Alfred Prufrock for tenor and strings and several song cycles.
+His works include a number of compositions for chamber ensembles ranging from violin to marimba and piano; 8.1 operas (Inanna: An Opera of Ancient Sumer, based on ancient Sumerian texts; The Curious Affair of the Count of Monte Blotto, a comic chamber opera; Defiance, a one-minute operatic joke; Vasya Whitefeet and Tom Ojos Azules, two children’s operas; The Parliament of Fowls, a one-act chamber opera based on the poem by Geoffrey Chaucer; Saint Mary of Egypt, a chamber opera in six scenes; and The Reconciliation and The Fashionable Lady, both reconstructions of early American operas); more than a dozen ballets; orchestral works; concertos (including four mandolin concertos and a double concerto for two mandolins and orchestra, a concerto for tuba and orchestra, a flute concerto, and a setting of Mongolian folk songs for viola and orchestra); and vocal compositions including The Love Song of J. Alfred Prufrock for tenor and strings and several song cycles.
 A number of his works is currently available in print from Wolfhead Music.

 Although Craton at one time became a clinical audiologist in his professional life, he has maintained a strong interest in music, composition, and music instruction from his earliest days.
 After his local audiology practice was purchased by an Indianapolis concern a number of years ago, he decided to return to his roots and resume composing and teaching.

 Copyright © 2018-2023 by John Craton